fjborras/-mms142-groupb-2021/index.md

 The 2020 revision process began in 2017 and was led by NASA’s Center Technology Council, along with the Office of the Chief Technologist (OCT) and subject matter experts from across the agency with a review of the 2015 TABS.
 It was decided that the 2020 revision would decouple the TABS from the roadmaps and incorporate a technical discipline-based taxonomy approach to align like technologies under a technology area.

-### Figure 1

-**2015 NASA Roadmap**
 ![ROADMAP2015](https://www.nasa.gov/sites/default/files/thumbnails/image/oct_roadmap_tabs_0.jpg)
+_Figure 3.
 Note.
-NASA’s technology development activities expand the frontiers of knowledge and capabilities in aeronautics, science, and space, creating opportunities, markets, and products for U.S. industry and academia.
-Retrieved from [ROAD MAP 2015](https://www.nasa.gov/sites/default/files/thumbnails/image/oct_roadmap_tabs_0.jpg)
+NASA’s technology development activities 2015 NASA Roadmap.
+Retrieved from [ROAD MAP 2015](https://www.nasa.gov/sites/default/files/thumbnails/image/oct_roadmap_tabs_0.jpg)_

 ### What are the 17 Taxonomy Areas?